wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-azure-cli.md

     - **<destination_folder>** Enter a path to a local directory to store files downloaded from Azure Storage, such as: “~/downloadImages”.

-7. After you’ve updated the necessary variables in vim, press key combinations “Esc, : , wq!” to save the script.
+7. After you've updated the necessary variables in vim, press key combinations “Esc, : , wq!” to save the script.

 8. To run this script, simply type the script file name in the bash console.
 After this script runs, you should have a local destination folder that includes the downloaded image file.
 The following screenshot shows an example output: